 Although the app-forking process creates a new database, it’s only used to verify the new app’s setup.
 The actual database migration should occur only when the

 sourceapp is in maintenance mode (to avoid data being written during the migration) and should be done in a way that minimizes application downtime.

-If you have a production tier database you can provision a follower in advance and wait until it is up-to-date with the master db before cutting over apps.
+If you have a Standard-tier or higher database, you can provision a follower in advance and wait until it is up-to-date with the master database before cutting over apps.
 (Development tier database users can bypass this step as their database migration will occur completely during the cut-over phase).

 Provision a new database (of the same plan) on

 $ heroku addons:create heroku-postgresql:standard-0 -a targetapp --follow `heroku config:get DATABASE_URL -a sourceapp` Adding heroku-postgresql:standard-0 on targetapp... done, v32 ($50/mo) Attached as HEROKU_POSTGRESQL_CHARCOAL_URL Follower will become available for read-only queries when up-to-date Use `heroku pg:wait` to track status. $ heroku pg:wait -a targetapp Waiting for database HEROKU_POSTGRESQL_CHARCOAL_URL... / available